mitmedialab/lcl/_modules/week1.md

     1. Read Seymour Papert’s essay on [Gears of My Childhood]( ../../resources/activity/week1/gears-v1.pdf)
     <br/><i class="fa fa-globe mr-2" aria-hidden="true"></i> also available in [Italiano (Italian)]( ../../resources/activity/week1/gears-v1.it.pdf), [日本語 (Japanese)]( ../../resources/activity/week1/gears-v1.ja.pdf), [Português (Portuguese)]( ../../resources/activity/week1/gears-v1.pt.pdf), [Español (Spanish)]( ../../resources/activity/week1/gears-v1.es.pdf)

-    2. Think about an object from your childhood that interested and influenced you
+    2. Think about an object from your childhood that interested and influenced you.
+What was special about it?
+How did it affect the way you think and learn?

     3. Go to the [discussion forum](http://lcl-discuss.media.mit.edu) to see other people's objects